mloberg/Playr/readme.md

 ## Important Notes

 If you are using RVM on your system, you will need to make sure you are running the system default Ruby so the necessary gems are installed.
 To use the system's Ruby install run `rvm system`.
-Then after the install is done, `rvm 1.9.3` or whatever version of Ruby you were using.
+Then after the install is done, `rvm use 1.9.3` or whatever version of Ruby you were using.